Birds of North Carolina:

 Global Rank G1

 Coastal Plain Offshore visitor.
 Very rare, but now seen almost annually, though no records from 2010-2012.
 Occurs in the Gulf Stream, where all state records are from off Oregon and Hatteras inlets.
-At least 30 records, late May to late Aug.
+At least 30 records, Mid-May to late Aug.
 Records outside of those dates include one, off Oregon Inlet, 18 Apr 1983; one off Cape Hatteras, 24 Apr 2023; and another (or different birds) off Hatteras, 8-9 May 2019.
 Peak count: 2, off Hatteras Inlet, 27 May 2002.

 Piedmont No records.